rueter/nlp-for-endangered-languages/README.md

 # nlp-for-endangered-languages

-These are course materials for the course Natural Language Processing for Endangered Languages.
+These are course materials for the course *Natural Language Processing for Endangered Languages*.
 The goal is to find ways to approach endangered language facilitation, empowerment and research through testing new methods and technology for real solutions.
+The course is based into the course *NLP for low-resourced and endangered languages*, taught in the University of Helsinki in spring 2021.
+This version of the course is less focused to programming and machine learning, and discusses more the general applications and uses of language technology.
+In the future the course can be adjusted to new situations as well.
+The course is designed and taught by Khalid Alnajjar, Mika Hämäläinen, Niko Partanen and Jack Rueter.

 # Background

 ## Searching for a methodology for linguistics

 * Finite-state morphological descriptions
 * Lexicon (ve'rdd)
 * Universal Dependencies
 * Research in Apurinã UFPA
+* Use of language technology in language document corpus management and analysis

 # Slides